AnisHerdev/Research_Head_Swap_SDD_MOB/README.md

 # Research Head Swap SDD MOB

-This project is focused on head swapping using deep learning techniques.
-It provides scripts and tools for data processing, model training, and inference.
+This project focuses on head swapping using deep learning.
+It includes scripts and tools for data preprocessing, model training, and inference.

 ## Setup Instructions